heschy/Stargate-Generator/index.md

 ## Images
 ### Ring.png
-[The Image I used for the ring](https://github.com/DarceyLloyd/StargateSimulator/blob/master/images/ring.png) is from [this Repository](https://github.com/DarceyLloyd/StargateSimulator). ᐰnd [here](https://github.com/DarceyLloyd/StargateSimulator/issues/1#issuecomment-1019465587) is the Premission
+[The Image I used for the ring](https://github.com/DarceyLloyd/StargateSimulator/blob/master/images/ring.png) is from [this Repository](https://github.com/DarceyLloyd/StargateSimulator). ᐰnd [here](https://github.com/DarceyLloyd/StargateSimulator/issues/1#issuecomment-1019465587) is the Premission.

 ## Todos